symfrog/clojure-quick-repls/README.md

 <kbd>M-x clojure-quick-repls-connect</kbd>

-Wait for about 1 minute and check *Messages* buffer for "Clj connection buffer: .\* Cljs connection buffer .\*".

 Do not attempt to execute clojure-quick-repls-connect twice, if you need to restart run cider-quit and then clojure-quick-repls-connect.

 You can now connect the browser and execute any cider command in either a clj/cljs buffer and the forms will be routed to the correct connection.